ScottLogic/iOS10-day-by-day/02 - Thread Sanitizer/ThreadSanitizer.md

 # Thread Sanitizer

 Imagine your app is almost ready: it's beautifully polished and unit test coverage is very high.
 There's just one problem: there's a horrible bug which is only occurring intermittently and you've sunk hours into trying to fix it.
 What on earth could it be?

-Often these are due to multiple threads.
+Often these are due to multiple threads accessing the same bit of memory at the same time.
 I'd hazard a guess that threading issues are the cause of many developer nightmares.
 They're notoriously difficult to track down as bug only occurs under certain conditions: so determining the root cause of the issue can be very tricky indeed.

 Often the cause of this is what's known as a 'race condition'.
-We won't go into too much detail about what that means (// insert link to comprehensive article), but to quote the [ThreadSanitizer Manual from Google](https://github.com/google/sanitizers/wiki/ThreadSanitizerCppManual):
+We won't go into too much detail about what that means, but to quote the [ThreadSanitizer Manual from Google](https://github.com/google/sanitizers/wiki/ThreadSanitizerCppManual):

 > A data race occurs when two threads access the same variable concurrently and at least one of the accesses is write.